-Grids in Bootstrap are responsible for block layout and for adaptivity.
-The grid determines how content blocks will be displayed at different resolutions.
+Grids in Bootstrap are responsible for block layout and adaptivity.
+They determine how we display the content blocks at different resolutions.

-The grid can be broken down into three constituent parts:
+We can break down the grid into three constituent parts:

 Strings